 (View of the Burggarten across from the Hofburg)

-Part of this redesign was the creation of the Kaisergarten or Emperor’s garden, a private area for the Imperial family to (I assume) take off their shoes and enjoy a picnic.
+Part of this redesign was the creation of the Kaisergarten or Emperor’s garden, a private area for the ruling family to take off their shoes and enjoy a picnic (possibly).

 The authorities extended the area in 1863, then reduced it again a few decades later to create space for the Neue Burg palace extension that now borders the northwest side of the park.